 Google Pixel 2 XL

 Even though Google’s Pixel 2 XL is nearly a year old, and runs a slightly older 8-core processor, it’s still nearly just as great as the Galaxy Note 9.
 Despite the improvements Samsung made to the camera, the Pixel 2 XL still has the best shooter in any smartphone.
 Well, if you ask me.

 With the Pixel 2 XL you get a big 6-inch display, dual front-facing speakers, the latest Android 9 Pie software and pretty excellent battery life.
 It’s as well-rounded as it gets.
-The only potential downside is a new Pixel 3 will be here soon enough.
-Maybe just wait, or read more about the Pixel 3 XL below.
+The only potential downside is the big bezels.
+If so, consider the Pixel 3 XL later on our list.

 Buy the Pixel 2 XL for $849 (on sale for $749)

 A lot of Galaxy Note users came over from the iPhone to enjoy a larger display.
 For years, Apple stuck to small screens.
 That said, in September of 2018 Apple unveiled the all-new iPhone Xs Max.
 A massive phone with a 6.5-inch display.
 Yes, that’s bigger than the Galaxy Note 9, which comes in at 6.4-inches.

 Apple’s sleek new iPhone 10s Max does have a notch in the screen, but it’s a gorgeous Samsung OLED display.
 You’ll also get a premium design, a similar dual camera setup on the back, FaceID, and pretty great battery life.
 Not a lot of Android users switch back and forth between iPhone or Android, and if you never have now is a pretty good time.

 This is a big iPhone.
 Bigger than anything they’ve ever released.
 It’s an Apple phablet running iOS 12.

 LG V40 ThinQ